La Foche with Manége La Foche in the middle: Saint George chirch on the right

 from the suburb districht of La Foche a beautiful vieuw towards the far away city.

-From Interstate A 1 comming from the Belgian Capitol Houthalen vieuw from a Highway bridge towards the city cxl_screenshot_tours_90.jpg
+From Interstate A 1 comming from the Belgian Capitol Houthalen vieuw from a Highway bridge towards the city

 Here ends the A 1 connecting all important area's of the city